 AMORLINC

-The AMORLINC function in Excel is used to calculate the prorated depreciation for an asset for a specific accounting period using the linear depreciation method.
+The AMORLINC function calculates prorated depreciation for an asset in a specific accounting period using the linear method.
+It considers asset cost, purchase date, and end of period.
+Useful for financial analysis and asset management.

 Syntax 🔗